Fossil Hominids: Further Reading

 Short articles which give a good account of human evolution are Weaver (1985) (which has good comparative photographs), Brace (1983) and Berra (1990).

-Sources which address creationist arguments about human evolution are Strahler (1987), and the Winter 1986-87 issue of Creation/Evolution, a journal of the National Center for Science Education (NCSE).
+Sources which address creationist arguments about human evolution are Strahler (1987), and the Winter 1986-87 issue of Creation/Evolution, a journal of the National Center for Science Education (NCSE) and, of course, this website.

 Also, visit the Paleoanthropology Links page for lists of evolutionist and creationist web pages which discuss human origins, and the Paleoanthropology Fiction page for a list of fictional works about human evolution.